google-research/google-research/keypose/README.md

 ## Repository layout

-- `code/` contains the sample programs.
+- top level: contains the sample programs.
+- `configs/` contains training configuration files.
 - `data/` contains the transparent object data.
 - `models/` contains the trained Tensorflow models.
 - `objects/` contains simplified vertex CAD files for each object, for use in display.
+- `tfrecords/` contains tfrecord structures for training, created from transparent object data

 ### Data directory structure and files.